MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-your-call-routing-flow.md

 - If you receive numerous calls requesting basic information about your company, such as business hours, location, or web site address, consider creating an Auto attendant to answer these questions with recorded messages.
 - Keep the list of menu items to five or fewer.
 Callers can have trouble remembering more than five options.
 Use nested Auto attendants if more options are needed to properly route a call.
 - Describe the service first, followed by the option to press (for example: For Sales press 1) rather than the other way around (for example: Press 1 for Sales).
-- User terminology your callers will understand rather than what you may use internally.
+- User terminology your callers will understand rather than what you might use internally.
 - Avoid frequent updates to call routing.
 If you change your menu options for an Auto attendant in the future, call that out in the voice prompts for the first 30 days.

 > [!IMPORTANT]